About Suffering Fools

 Are any of your songs parodies?

 Not directly, but some of them have elements of that kind.
 For example, "Gonna Dance" satirizes extremely bad electronic dance music, while the vocals on "What's the Point" parody the turgid-voiced grunge singers who dominated the airwaves in the Nineties.
+And "Dakota '63" is supposed to sound like an early British Invasion group doing a song that Lennon and McCartney rejected for The Beatles.

 Why don't you do